arroo/snapcasterv2-api/README.md

 ### Installation
 1. Clone the repository
 2. Install the dependencies by running `pip install -r requirements.txt`
-3. Create a .env file and fill in the necessary environment variables (e.g. database URL, Redis info)
+3. Create a .env file and fill in the necessary environment variables (e.g. database URL, Redis info, proxy IPs)
 4. Start the app by running `uvicorn main:app --reload`

 ### Usage